- Slow transaction response times.

 - Low or out of memory alerts appear.

 - Some Java applications use a lot of memory compared to native applications.

-- Instance is slow or sometimes unavailable.
+- The instance is slow intermittently or sometimes unavailable.

 - An object leak or the heap is not big enough to store all of your data.

 - The Java heap parameters are not properly set to handle a given object usage pattern.

 - The application is not over-utilizing objects.